 Find a local LIHWAP agency by following the online map published by HHS.

-The Low Income Household Water Assistance Program (LIHWAP) helps low-income households pay the cost of water and sewer services.
+The Low Income Household Water Assistance Program (LIHWAP) helps low-income households pay for water and sewer services.
 HHS provides up to $5,000 per family and can help with past-due bills.

 Housing Costs